renehernandez/data_structures_101/README.md

 ### Documentation

 The website documentation lives at the [github pages](https://renehernandez.github.io/data_structures_101/).
-You can also chec several posts on [https://bitsofknowledge.net](https://bitsofknowledge.net) where I have discusses some implementations.
+You can also check several posts on [https://bitsofknowledge.net](https://bitsofknowledge.net) where I have discussed the implementations.

 ## Contributing